Warm Greetings from Bangalore Ashram Team!

 We accept all major credit cards (like Visa & Master Card except American Express).

-3 ATMs (Automated money teller machines) are available at the campus for your convenience.
+Three (3) ATMs are available at various locations inside the campus for your convenience.

-Internet Access and Telephone Facility are available in the campus at the Cyber Cafe.
+- Cyber Cafe: Internet Access and Telephone Facility are available in the campus at the Cyber Cafe.
 However, we encourage all guests to keep communication to a minimum and focus on their programs to make the most out of their stay here.
-WiFi is available at few public spaces within the campus.
-Wi-fi Coupons are also available for sale at the Cyber cafe) in ashram.

-Art of Lliving Iinternational Center advises that you get all necessary immunizations prior to your visit.
+- Immunizations: Art of Living International Center advises that you get all necessary immunizations prior to your visit.
 Please consult your health care expert or the National Health Service in your respective country for advice on recommended immunizations for travel to South India.

 During satsang when Gurudev speaks in Hindi or other local languages we provide English Translation over FM Radio.
 In big international programs other languages will also be broadcasted on FM radio.
 Kindly bring your FM radio receivers & earphones, you also can use radio function on your mobile phone or Sattvastore inside the Ashram near dining hall will make available FM receiver for sale (Rs 200 per piece).